Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Exercise regularly: Exercise can help to strengthen the muscles around the joints and increase flexibility.

-Apply heat or cold: Applying a hot or cold compress to the affected area can help to reduce pain and inflammation.
+Apply heat or cold: Applying a hot or cold compress to the affected area can help reduce pain and inflammation.

 Take over-the-counter medication: Over-the-counter medications such as ibuprofen or acetaminophen can help to relieve pain.